symfony/symfony-docs/cookbook/workflow/new_project_svn.rst

         $ php bin/vendors install

-At this point, you have a fully-functional Symfony2 project that's correctly committed to git.
-You can immediately begin development, committing the new changes to your git repository.
+At this point, you have a fully-functional Symfony2 project, followed in your Subversion repository.
+The development can start with commits in the Subversion repository.

 You can continue to follow along with the :doc:`/book/page_creation` chapter to learn more about how to configure and develop inside your application.